Open-STEM/IntroToRoboticsV2/course/driving/basic_robot_driving.rst

 .. hint::

-    Remember that parameters are how you can tell a function how to do its job.
+    Parameters are inputs to a function that can dictate attributes like distance or angle to vary its behavior.

 Here is some code you can use to drive both the left and right motors at 50%